TAMUNA-CHKOIDZE/django-user-profile/README.md

 ## Features

-- Display a list of registered users
+* Display a list of registered users
-- View detailed user profile pages
+* View detailed user profile pages
-- Use Django template tags (`for`, `if`) to show dynamic content
+* Use Django template tags (`for`, `if`) to show dynamic content
-- Use Django template filters to format and truncate text
+* Use Django template filters to format and truncate text
-- Extend Django's built-in User model with a related Profile model
+* Extend Django's built-in `User` model with a related `Profile` model
+* Manage user posts with a `Post` model linked to profiles
-- Profile images and additional user data
+* Profile images and additional user data

 ---

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/TAMUNA-CHKOIDZE/django-user-profile.git
    ```